pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 **Bonus Challenge:**
 Design a "soft delete" system where deleted URLs can be recovered within 30 days, then permanently deleted.
 How does this affect your schema?
 What background jobs do you need?

+### 🎯 Interview Questions - Database Design

+**Beginner Level:**
+1. **Q:** "What database schema would you use for a URL shortener?"
+   - **A:** Simple table: short_code (PK), original_url, created_at, user_id, click_count.
+Add indexes on short_code and user_id.

+2. **Q:** "How would you handle database indexes for a URL shortener?"
+   - **A:** Primary key on short_code (unique), index on user_id for user queries, index on created_at for analytics, and composite indexes for common queries.

+3. **Q:** "What happens if two users try to create the same short code?"
+   - **A:** Database constraint prevents duplicates.
+Return error to user or suggest alternative.
+Consider UUID-based generation to avoid conflicts.

+**Intermediate Level:**
+4. **Q:** "How would you design the database for a URL shortener that needs to handle 1 billion URLs?"
+   - **A:** Database sharding by short_code hash, read replicas for redirects, separate analytics database, and partitioning by date.

+5. **Q:** "What database would you choose for a URL shortener and why?"
+   - **A:** PostgreSQL for ACID compliance, MySQL for simplicity, or NoSQL (Cassandra) for massive scale.
+Consider read/write patterns and consistency requirements.

+6. **Q:** "How would you handle database backups for a URL shortener?"
+   - **A:** Daily full backups, hourly incremental backups, point-in-time recovery, cross-region replication, and test restore procedures.

+**Advanced Level:**
+7. **Q:** "Design a database schema for a URL shortener that needs to support analytics on every click."
+   - **A:** Separate tables for URLs and clicks, time-series database for analytics, data partitioning by date, and real-time aggregation.

+8. **Q:** "How would you handle database consistency in a multi-region URL shortener?"
+   - **A:** Master-slave replication, eventual consistency for reads, conflict resolution, and circuit breakers for cross-region failures.

+9. **Q:** "What database optimizations would you implement for a URL shortener with 80% read traffic?"
+   - **A:** Read replicas, connection pooling, query optimization, caching strategies, and database sharding for horizontal scaling.

+**System Design Deep Dive:**
+10. **Q:** "How would you design a database for a URL shortener that needs to support custom domains and enterprise features?"
+    - **A:** Separate tables for domains, users, and URLs.
+Add enterprise-specific fields, audit logs, and compliance features.

 ---